abun100/csc212-Final-Project-ABun/README.md

 main.cpp

 All code for the files will be uploaded in the folder call "FinalProduct"

+Dot File is under

+NONFINAL PRODUCT : The "Front End" Folder and "Function" Folder are previous work folder
 ```
 ### Instructions for the initial setup for sfml